Competitors lend a farm hand

-James Parken, 2, could only stand and watch as his 4-year-old brother, Everett, and his dad, Adam, 35, pedaled side by side on Planet Agriculture’s wind-energy demonstration bikes.
+James Parken, 2, could only stand and watch his 4-year-old brother, Everett, and his dad, Adam, 35, pedaling side-by-side on Planet Agriculture’s wind-energy demonstration bikes.

 But when James went into the nearby Harvest Experience simulator with his grandpa, John Parken, it was a different story.
 As the elder Parken worked the controls in the mock-up of a modern tractor, James turned the steering wheel like a pro, guiding them through the rows of corn projected on screens surrounding them.

-Harvest Experience and the renewable-energy exercise bikes are among more than half a dozen interactive displays in Planet Agriculture.
-The large space in the Stock Show’s Poultry Barn is devoted to answering consumers’ questions when they get curious about where the stuff they eat, drink, wear and use comes from, said spokesman Baron Bartels of the Texas Farm Bureau.
+Harvest Experience and the renewable energy exercise bikes are among more than half a dozen interactive displays in Planet Agriculture.
+The large space in the Fort Worth Stock Show’s poultry barn is devoted to answering consumers’ question when they get curious about where the stuff they eat, drink, wear and use comes from, said spokesman Baron Bartels of the Texas Farm Bureau.